 To enter the Ph.D. program, students apply to the Microbiology track within the interdepartmental graduate program in the Biological and Biomedical Sciences (BBS), http://bbs.yale.edu.
 An undergraduate major in biology, biophysics, biochemistry, microbiology, or molecular biology is recommended; the GRE General Test or MCAT is no longer required, and scores will not be considered if submitted.

 Special Requirements for the Ph.D.
 Degree

 Course work generally occupies the first two years of study.
 Each student, together with a faculty committee, outlines a course of study tailored to the individual’s background and career goals.
 A program of course work may include general microbiology, virology, parasitology, and/or microbial genetics, as well as complementary courses in such areas as epidemiology, cell biology, immunology, biochemistry, and genetics.
 Students must take a minimum of four courses, three of which have to be in microbiology.
 Students must receive a grade of Honors in two full-term courses.
 All students participate in three laboratory rotations (MBIO 670, MBIO 671, and MBIO 672), with different faculty members, in their area of interest.
 Laboratory rotations ensure that students quickly become familiar with the variety of research opportunities available in the program.
-An individualized qualifying exam on topics selected by each student, in consultation with the faculty, is given before the end of the second year.
+A qualifying proposal, defended in an exam on the student’s thesis project, is given before the end of the second year.
 Students then undertake an original research project under the direct supervision of a faculty member.
 In the third year, students organize their thesis committee and prepare a dissertation prospectus, which is submitted to the Graduate School after approval by their committee.
 The student is then admitted to candidacy.
 Upon completion of the student’s research project, the Ph.D. requirements conclude with the writing of a dissertation and its oral defense.

 An important aspect of graduate training in microbiology is the acquisition of teaching skills through participation in courses appropriate for the student’s scientific interests.
 These opportunities can be drawn from a diverse menu of lecture, laboratory, and seminar courses given at the undergraduate, graduate, and medical school levels.
 Ph.D. students are expected to participate in two terms (or the equivalent) of teaching.
 Students are not permitted to teach during their first year.